 Identity Does Not Scale Enforcement

 As systems grow, there is a temptation to rely on identity to maintain compliance.
-This fails.
 Identity cannot substitute for enforcement at scale; it degrades predictably under load.

 This directive forbids identity from being used as a scaling mechanism.